sidd-viswanathan/analyses/README.md

 file: high_dimensional_classification.pdf

 Analyzes a dataset of 373 labeled file executables each with 531 described attributes to study the performance of four types of malicious executable classifiers.
-Finds the support vector machine the most successful algorithm for generalizing to new data.
+Finds the support vector machine as the most successful algorithm for generalizing to new data.

 ## Intervention model for market crash on stock price